zhangbsn-gt/developer.gov.sg/collections/_technologies/platform/virtual-intelligent-chat-assistant.md

 layout: layout-page-sidenav
 category: Platform
 sub_collection_render: true
-description: VICA is a virtual assistant platform for Government agencies to build smart chatbots that are beneficial and useful to citizens.
+description: VICA is a citizen assistant platform for Government agencies to build smart chatbots that are beneficial and useful to citizens.
 ---

 ### Overview